binomialhq/poly/doc/SPECIFICATION.md

 When annotations appear in lists, specifically Field Lists and Parameter Lists, a mix of annotated and non-annotated entities is not allowed.
 Although such constructs are valid from a syntatic perspective, such scenario must not pass semantic validation, otherwise provoking an error.
-The only exception to this is when the Reference being declared is `void`, in which case the Annotation must be omitted.

-As was clarified before, numbers with semantic meaning are only supported for the Hindu-Arabic numeral system, which is the case of annotations.
-Future revisions should change this behaviour to span other numeric systems as well.
+Currently, annotations only support the Hindu-Arabic numeral system.
+This is justified by one's own lack of knowledge in other numeral systems, and their use in a context where the numerals bear meaning.
+Future revisions should change this behaviour to span other numeral systems as well.

 ### Modifiers